The mother of a Filipino-American family was the sole survivor of a car crash that killed her husband and four daughters in the United States.

 Police say the family was riding on US Route 1 in Townsend when a pickup truck travelling south crossed the median for unknown reasons and hit the northbound minivan and another car.

-The truck driver, a 44-year-old man from East New Market, Maryland, was treated and released from hospital.
+The truck driver, a 44-year-old man from East New Market, Maryland, was treated and released from hospital following the crash.
 Police are investigating whether he was “impaired” at the time of the accident, although no charges have yet been brought against him.

 Audie Marquez Trinidad, 61, a US Navy veteran who worked at the postal office in Bronx, New York, together with his daughters Kaitlyn Trinidad, aged 20; Danna Trinidad, 17; and 13-year-old twins Melissa Trinidad and Allison Trinidad, all died in the incident.